dvzrd/gatsby-starter-nova/README.md

 A new gatsby starter using the latest dependencies and standards.

-To whomever happens to stumble upon this, please note that this is currently a work in progress - use at your own risk.
+> Please note, this is currently a work in progress so use at your own risk.

 ## Basic Installation